Why Agile Organizations are the Future of Business (Plus Free Template)

 To implement agile practices in your organization, you must establish a culture that supports continuous improvement and collaboration.

-To do this, you’ll need to engage all stakeholders from all departments in the organization and make them a part of the process.
+To do this, you’ll need to engage all stakeholders from all departments in the organization.

 • Hold team meetings where project leaders can discuss their team’s progress and roadblocks.